 The movie is interesting to me for a few reasons.

-I’ve always been compelled by movies about kids, and I have strong feelings about how childhood is depicted on screen.
-Most of my interest has to do with the coming-of-age story as a way of surfacing emotional turbulence.
-Kids are a mess of contradictions, and there's drama in their raw, internal conflicts; they live in that space between knowing and uncertainty.
-Naturally, kids don’t know how the world works—they're just figuring out that it's both complicated and simple, joyful and painful, illuminating and confounding, hopeful and disappointing.
-And they don't know yet that that’s okay.
+I’ve always been compelled by movies about kids, and I have strong opinions about how childhood is depicted on screen.
+A lot of my interest has to do with the coming-of-age story as a way of surfacing emotional turbulence.
+There's drama in children's engagement with internal conflict and their negotiation of the space between knowing and uncertainty.
+Kids are forced to reconcile events that are frustratingly contradictory: complicated and simple, joyful and painful, illuminating and confounding, hopeful and disappointing, and then, more often than not, have the forbearance to go on anyway.
 It’s nice to be reminded of this as an adult.

-Our film is also an opportunity to make a ‘good’ movie.
-A movie of production quality, yes, but also a movie of ethical quality.
+Our film is also an opportunity to make a ‘good’ movie, a movie of ethical quality.

 In my early 20’s I lived above Suspect Video, an alternative video store in Toronto, where I spent hours picking out challenging things to watch.
 This is where I was introduced to directors like Catherine Breillat and Akira Kurosawa, and watched everything from Meet the Feebles to Show Me Love to Irreversible to Last Year at Marienbad.

-But despite the breadth of their holdings, I could seldom find what I was looking for: something that felt good.
-When I say good, I don't mean strictly comedic or romantic or for families, nor do I mean timid or conservative.
-I mean something that is positive, affirming.
-These films are hard to find, but they do exist.
+But despite the breadth of selection, I could seldom find what I was looking for: something that felt good.
+Not comedic or romantic or for families, nor timid or conservative; just positive, affirming.
+These kinds of movies are hard to find, but they're around.
 Kiki’s Delivery Service is a great one; We Are The Best, Rushmore, and Nights of Cabiria, are others.
 Amélie might be the clearest example.
 I think that it takes a sensitive, compassionate voice to tell these kinds of stories—and the right kind of backing to produce them.
 It's a rare combination, but something we might be able to pull off.